 And the short answer is that while it does require another purchase, grinding fresh coffee beans in a burr grinder is a surefire way to make a noticeable improvement in the taste of your morning brew.

-This is the reason that if you go along to your favourite cafe I can guarantee that you will see a monster of a grinder sitting on the bench next to the espresso maker.
-Grinding fresh and quality coffee beans on demand ensures that the maximum flavour and aroma make it from the bean to your cup!
+This is the reason that if you go along to your favorite cafe I can guarantee that you will see a monster of a grinder sitting on the bench next to the espresso maker.
+Grinding fresh and quality coffee beans on demand ensures that the maximum flavor and aroma make it from the bean to your cup!

 So now that you are (hopefully!) convinced that buying a grinder is actually worth it, what sort of grinder should you buy?
 There are basically two different types of coffee grinders on the market; blade grinders and burr grinders.